Miko Alley

-Mariko Elizabeth Montero Alley is an American-born Filipino footballer who played as a midfielder.
-She has been a member of the Philippines women's national team.
+Mariko Elizabeth Montero Alley is a footballer who played as a midfielder.
+Born in the United States, she represented the Philippines national team.

 Early life

 Alley was raised in Prichard, West Virginia.

 College and club career

 Alley was signed up to play for the women's soccer team of the West Virginia University, the West Virginia Mountaineers in 2006.
 She also played for Charlotte Soccer Club at the Super Y league.

 International career

 In 2003, while playing at the USA Cup in Minnesota, Alley met and was scouted by Philippines men's national team coach Aris Caslib who watched some of her games.
 In October 2005, the Philippine Football Federation contacted her and team manager Ernie Nierras invited her to the women's national team.

 Alley was part of the Philippine women's national team that participated at the 2005 Southeast Asian Games where she made a goal against Indonesia.
 She was a starting player in all four matches of the Philippine national team.